 The first step in the methodology consisted of the development of a survey instrument (Appendix 2).
 The research team and AA Team members expended considerable effort in refining this first survey instrument, mainly because much of the content developed would be used in subsequent projects.
 The pilot instrument contained a total of 13 questions, of which several contained subsections and follow-up questions.
-The questions concerned the demography of the respondent, trip logistics, coastal and marine-based activities undertaken in southeast Florida, knowledge and sources of information of coral reefs in general and coral reefs in southeast Florida, perceptions on coral reef function, benefits, and threats, willingness to support and pay for coral reef protection, modes of information to stay informed on southeast Florida coral reefs, and household income.
+The questions concerned the demography of the respondent, trip logistics, coastal and marine-based activities undertaken in southeast Florida, knowledge and sources of information of coral reefs in general and coral reefs in southeast Florida, perceptions on coral reef function, benefits, and threats, willingness to support and pay for coral reefs, and household income.
 Additionally, the instrument recorded the sex of the respondent, location of interview, and date of survey session.